-The dry season is the best time to go to Pulau Weh It lasts months from April to October and offers better visibility for divers.
+The dry season is the best time to go diving in Indonesia.
+It lasts months from April to October and offers better visibility for divers.

 Visibility: Around the island of Pulau Weh, visibility is usually excellent with over 20 meters of average.
 However this can vary slightly between the dry season and the rainy season.

 Current: As well tell you right now, the current in Pulau Weh can be confusing for inexperienced divers.
 Some sites require to attach a hook to see the ballet of sharks or ensure the safety stops.

 Difficulty: No worries for beginners, many dive sites protected exist to go perform a baptism or pass the first level.
 For divers with experience, Pulau Weh should prove an interesting challenge.

 The water temperature is around 28 °, but may nevertheless vary from 26 ° to 31 °.